MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - Your current imaging solution.

 - [Surface Deployment Accelerator](https://docs.microsoft.com/surface/microsoft-surface-deployment-accelerator).
 Use this tool to create a bootable Windows 10 image.
-The image can include all current Windows 10 updates, Office, other apps of your choice, and the required drivers and firmware.
+The image can include all current Windows 10 updates, Office, other apps that you choose, and the required drivers and firmware.

 - USB flash drive that contains a Windows 10 Pro or Enterprise image.
 Then install [drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2](https://www.microsoft.com/download/details.aspx?id=101974).